-- Empathy with the mission and aspirations of the TPSPB. - Some strategic and/or operational understanding of: - o The Teachers' Pension Scheme and the educational environment; and/or - Legislation relating to Pension Schemes.
+- Empathy with the mission and aspirations of the TPSPB. - A strategic and operational understanding of: - o The Teachers' Pension Scheme and the educational environment; and - o Legislation relating to Pension Schemes.

 Policy context

 - An understanding of policy and public accountability, sound judgement and awareness of political sensitivities. - A commitment to equality, efficiency and innovation.